chrthomsen/pygrametl/docs/examples/testing.rst

 ---------------------------------------
 Using the presented constructs, users can efficiently define preconditions and postconditions to test each part of their ETL flows.
-DTT thus supports creation of tests during development, e.g., using TDD.
+DTT thus supports creation of tests during development, e.g., using test-driven development (TDD).
 A full example using both DTT and Python’s :mod:`.unittest` module is shown below.

 When using :mod:`.unittest`, a class must be defined for each set of tests.
 It is natural to group tests for a dimension into a class such that they can share a